FamilySearch/GEDCOM.io/_pages/tag-def/CALN.md

 specification:
   - Call number
   - An identification or reference description used to file and retrieve items from the holdings of a repository.
-Despite the word “number” in the name, may contain any character, not just digits.
+Despite the word "number" in the name, may contain any character, not just digits.

 label: 'Call number'